AWS IAM Best Practices – Least Privilege & MFA

 • Resource-based policy allows you to attach a policy directly to the resource you want to share, instead of using a role as a proxy.

-• Resource-based policy specifies the Principal, in the form of a list of AWS account ID numbers, can access that resource and what they can access.
+• Resource-based policy specifies the Principal, in the form of a list of AWS account ID numbers, IAM role ARNs, or IAM user ARNs, that can access that resource and what actions they can perform.

 • Using cross-account access with a resource-based policy, the User still works in the trusted account and does not have to give up their permissions in place of the role permissions.